 Natracare’s Safe to Flush Moist Tissues are the exception to this rule because they’re not wipes!
-Our moist tissues are made of robust paper, and moistened with a blend of organic and natural ingredients.
+They are tissues made of robust paper, and moistened with a blend of organic and natural ingredients.
 They’re the only product in the UK to be certified with Water UK’s Fine to Flush certification.

 Water UK recently announced that wet wipes account for a whopping 93% of the material blocking UK sewers!
 The vast majority of wipes on the supermarket shelves are made from polypropylene, a type of plastic.
 It’s fantastic to hear the government’s enthusiasm to do something about this.

 The solution is simple and cheap.
 Place two bins in the bathroom.
 One for non-recyclable rubbish, and one for recycling.